Sk3W3d/yet-another-board-game/README.md

     Ability 1 (attack): arson
         POE consumption: 18
         Overheat: 1
-        Set all entire blocks whose nearest pixel is within distance of 2 on fire.
+        Set all walls in the map on fire.
-        Deals 120 damage to all enemies in distance of 6 (nearest pixel) with the block.
+        Deals 120 damage to all enemies in distance of 3 (nearest pixel) with the block.
     Ability 2 (special): robotic construction
-        POE consumption: 2
+        POE consumption: 3
         Overheat: 3
-        R2D2 constructs wall cells on 1 empty pixel within a distance of 5.
+        R2D2 constructs a wall cell on its upper cell if it's empty.
     Ability 3 (passive): self repair
         R2D2 automatically recovers 10 HP at the beginning of its every turn.
         However the total HP of R2D2 cannot be no more than 550.